≡ Menu

 Can I qualify for life insurance after I’ve been diagnosed with Bicuspid Aortic Valve (BVA)?

-Yes, it is possible to qualify for life insurance after being diagnosed with pre-existing medical condition like a bicuspid aortic valve (BVA).
-However, the terms of your policy and the premiums you will pay may be affected by your diagnosis.
+Yes, it is possible to qualify for life insurance after being diagnosed with a pre-existing medical condition like a bicuspid aortic valve (BVA).
+However, your diagnosis may affect the terms of your policy and the premiums you will pay.
+After all, BVA is a congenital heart condition in which the aortic valve regulates blood flow from the heart to the rest of the body, so it’s understandable why life insurance companies would have their concerns.

-Most of the top-rated life insurance companies will generally consider a range of factors when determining eligibility and premiums for life insurance policies, including age, gender, medical history, and lifestyle.
+Most top-rated life insurance companies will consider a wide variety of factors when determining eligibility and premiums for life insurance policies, including age, gender, medical history, and lifestyle.
+So, if you have been diagnosed with BVA, you shouldn’t be too concerned if the insurance company asks you for more information about your condition and how it is managed because it is simply their way of understanding your condition.

 It is also worth noting that different insurance companies have different underwriting guidelines and may have different approaches to assessing risk for individuals with BVA.